Oregon State Parks Day is June 7, 2025. Make the most of the celebration with free admission, camping and fishing across the state.

-More than a hundred years ago, a 5-acre donation by Sarah Helmick created Oregon’s first official state park.
+More than 100 years ago, a 5-acre donation by Sarah Helmick created Oregon’s first official state park.
 Today, the state park system has 254 park properties and more than 100,000 acres.

 Here’s your chance to enjoy our state parks for free.
 Since 1998, State Parks Day has given free admittance to Oregonians for their support of the state park system.